mockoon/mockoon/README.md

 You can discuss all things related to Mockoon, and ask for help, on the [official community](https://github.com/mockoon/mockoon/discussions).
 It's also a good place to discuss bugs and feature requests before opening an issue on this repository.

-If community support is not enough and you still want to open an issue for a bug or a new feature, please follow these simple guidelines:

-- search the [opened](https://github.com/mockoon/mockoon/issues) and [closed](https://github.com/mockoon/mockoon/issues?q=is%3Aissue+is%3Aclosed) issues before opening any issue
-- try to give detailed instructions in order to reproduce the bug (providing the mock data you used could be useful)
-- the purpose of Mockoon is to be simple, fast and easy to use; so keep in mind that some features **may not be implemented**!

 ## Contributing

 If you are interested in contributing to Mockoon, please take a look at the [contributing guidelines](https://github.com/mockoon/mockoon/blob/master/CONTRIBUTING.md).